rmkcodingclub/AmazonProblems/README.md

 display those employee names who donot belong to any dept.
 Display the employees whose salary is less than average salary.

-33. what is the output of the program
+33.what is the output of the program

 main()